ayushsarode/Backend-Learning-Kit/Readme.md

 ## Contributing

-If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, feel free to open an issue and submit a pull request.

 Happy learning!